ddnexus/pagy/docs/guides/chose_wisely.md

 ### OFFSET Pagination

-The most common pagination technique is counting the collection items (COUNT DB query), using the count to calculate where the specific pages start (i.e., OFFSET) and retrie only the LIMIT items for that page (OFFSET+LIMIT DB query).
+The most common pagination technique is counting the collection items (COUNT DB query), using the count to calculate where the specific pages start (i.e., OFFSET) and retrieving only the LIMIT items for that page (OFFSET+LIMIT DB query).

 It is straightforward to understand and set up and very versatile for the UI, but you have to be aware of a few shortcomings.